The Best Methods for Joining Wood – 9 Types of Wood Joints

 Butt joint

 The simplest joint is the butt joint, which involves joining the ends or edges of two pieces of wood to form a right angle.
-Common methods of reinforcement include the use of screws, nails, or dowels.
+Common methods of reinforcement include the use of glue, screws, nails, dowels or pocket holes.

 Pros: